Yaco-Sistemas/met/doc/source/api.rst

 2. Entities search:

    Description
-       A entities searcher by entityid. url
+       An entities searcher by a full or partial entityid. url
        ${base_url}/met/search_service/?entityid=${word_to_search}&format=${format}